shawwn/mount/README.md

 # the 35GB books3 dataset is now mounted as ./books3/books3

 # the smaller bookcorpus dataset is now mounted as ./books1/books1

+# total disk usage is less than 1GB
 ```

 Afterwards, you can do things like: